luciocolombo/NYC_311_service_ETL_pipeline/README.md

 Both branches produce the same final dataset.
 The Prefect version adds scheduling and observability features for workflow orchestration.

+## CI (Github actions)

+Each push triggers a GitHub Actions pipeline that runs the ETL notebook with pytest + nbmake.
+It ensures all Pandera checks and assertions pass in a clean environment (and runs Prefect flows on the prefect branch).

 ## Data Source
 **Dataset:** [Kaggle – 311 Service Requests NYC](https://www.kaggle.com/datasets/pablomonleon/311-service-requests-nyc)